anki-code/xonsh-awesome-cli-app/README.md

 ### How to create subcommands

-If you need subcommands e.g.:
+If you need subcommands (subgroups) e.g.:

 ```xsh
 mycli env activate --name myname